-The second soup was a Spicy Butternut Squash, I left the chilli out of mine, and although I do usually like the warmth of a chilli I already had an idea about this soup being a sweet winter warmer.
+The second soup was a Spicy Butternut Squash, I left the chilli out of mine, and although I usually do like the warmth of chilli I already had an idea about this soup being a sweet winter warmer.
 Making soup with OXO was soup-er easy.
-This one was also really simple, onions, ginger, roasted butternut squash, stock and then whiz into a smooth consistency.
+This one was also straightforward, onions, ginger, roasted butternut squash, stock and then whiz into a smooth consistency.

 My third and last soup of the evening was a Carrot and Beetroot soup with Mint.
 This one was very chunky, the amount of time you’d need to blend it down was much more time than we had, in fact, we’d probably of needed an industrial blender or to cook the beets and carrot down a lot further.
 It’s one I am looking forward to trying again, though.

 Making soup with OXO is super easy as your stock is packed with flavour and makes the process so much quicker., simply melt them directly into your soup, stew, casseroles, Bolognese and more.

 Yes, that is me on the set of Saturday Kitchen – I was super excited to get to see it!